William J. Connell (historian): Career

 Connell taught history at Reed College in Portland, OR, and at Rutgers University before moving to Seton Hall University in 1998.
 From 2003 to 2007 he was Founding Director of the Charles and Joan Alberto Italian Studies Institute.
 He has been a Fulbright Scholar to Italy, an I Tatti Fellow, a Member of the Institute for Advanced Study, Princeton and a Juror for the Rome Prize of the American Academy in Rome.
 From 1992 to 2020 he was Secretary of the Journal of the History of Ideas and he remains active on the Editorial Board.
 He is a Corresponding Fellow of the Deputazione di Storia Patria per la Toscana and the Società Pistoiese di Storia Patria, and a member of the Grolier Club of New York City.
 From 2002 to 2005, and again in 2009-2010, he served on the New Jersey Italian and Italian American Commission as a gubernatorial appointee.
 He was co-chair of the Trustees and chair of the Academic Advisors of the Italian American Heritage Institute at Rutgers University from 2002 to 2005.
 In 2011 he received the Presidential Award of the Columbian Foundation.
 His NPR broadcast, "Machiavelli Faces Unemployment," won the Listener Choice Award as the favorite "Academic Minute" of 2011-2012.
 In 2013 The Irish Voice named him to its Education 100—a list of top US educators of Irish ancestry.
 Seton Hall University awarded him its Granato Italian Culture Medal in 2016.
 UNICO National honored Connell with its Joseph Coccia, Jr. Heritage, Culture and Language Award in 2022.
+In 2023 he began serving as a Commissioner on the Hunterdon County (New Jersey) Cultural and Heritage Commission.